Will JoCo schools cancel classes for Chiefs' Super Bowl parade?

 “Due to the five inclement weather days this semester, we are being extra intentional with our instructional minutes moving forward and have made the decision to have school and conferences as planned from Feb.
 12-15,” the message to Olathe families said.

-Both Blue Valley and USD 232 in De Soto had yet to announce plans immediately after the game Sunday night.
+Both Blue Valley and USD 232 in De Soto announced Monday morning that they would hold classes as regularly scheduled on Wednesday.

-Last year, Olathe let families know before the Super Bowl that school would be canceled the Wednesday after the game if there was a victory parade.
+Like Olathe, both districts cited the inclement weather in January as a factor in the decision now not to cancel classes for a Super Bowl parade.

-USD 232 put out a similar alert ahead of the big game last year, letting families know classes would be canceled should there be a parade.
+“After careful consideration, Blue Valley decided to maintain regular school operations on the day of the parade,” Blue Valley Schools aid in its message to families.
+“While we recognize the significance of this community event, we have already experienced five days of school closures due to inclement weather, and winter is not yet over.
+Given these circumstances, minimizing disruptions for the remainder of the school year needs to be our priority.”